CERT-Polska/mwdb-core/plugins/README.md

-# Malwarecage plugins
+# mwdb-core plugins

-Plugins allow you to personalize your Malwarecage instance and provide integration with other systems.
+Plugins allow you to personalize your MWDB instance and provide integration with other systems.

 TBD